 You can modify your

-deployment: test to the step that performs the deployment to your test environment, and similar for your other deployment environments.
+deployment: test to the step that performs the deployment to your test environment.

 Currently Bitbucket Deployments supports deploying to

-production environments and they must be listed in this order in the yml file.
+production type environments and whichever you use they must be listed in this order in each pipeline.